sterrevangeest/web-app-from-scratch-18-19/README.md

 ### To Do

-- [x] Rendering dat from an API.
+- [x] Rendering dat from an API
 - [x] Refactor code to Object Literals.
-See results [here:](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/refactor.js)
+See results [here](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/refactor.js)
-- [ ] Users can filter by color.
+- [ ] Users can filter by color
-- [ ] Create a detail page, with Routie.
+- [ ] Create a detail page, with Routie
-- [ ] Create modules.
+- [ ] Create modules

 <!-- Maybe a table of contents here? 📚 -->